huan/gast/README.md

   })

   test.finish()
+}
 ```

-Note that you need to run keep `test.finish()` at the end of function, because it need to output the summary of all tests..
+Note that remember to keep `test.finish()` at the end of function, because it need to output the summary of all tests.

 ## Support